cwigle98/Wigle_Code_Sample/README.md

 # Wigle_Code_Sample
 A code sample by Chris Wigle

-- The Java Smaple directory is  a java sample by Chris Wigle for a double linked list.
+- The Java Sample directory is  a java sample by Chris Wigle for a double linked list.